Robzyye/SF2-to-Ableton/README.md

 # sf2-to-ableton

-**Convert SoundFont (.sf2) files into native Ableton Live Sampler presets — no beta, no extension SDK required.**
+**Convert SoundFont (.sf2) files into native Ableton Live Sampler presets - no extension SDK required.**

 Ableton removed native `.sf2` import from Live's UI starting with Live 11.
 The only way to bring it back right now is a Live 12 **beta** extension (using